Fragmented Syria opposition emboldens Assad

 “I want to see the council act democratically.
 Until now, they are acting like the (ruling) Baath Party,” Maleh, who withdrew from the SNC along with Labwani, told Reuters.

 “Ghalioun wrote his last speech in Istanbul and did not show it to us.
-They went to meet Kofi Annan in Ankara and did not inform us.
+They went to meet Kofi Annan [the former UN secretary general now acting as special envoy for Syria] in Ankara and did not inform us.
 This is a disaster.
 I cannot be in a place where I am treated as a nonentity”, Maleh said.
 “There is a monopoly in the leadership and no transparency”.

 U.S. Secretary of State Hillary Clinton called on the Syrian opposition on Tuesday to commit itself to include, and protect the rights of, all Syrians in a political transition.